(Pocket-lint) - Ring is one of the stars of the smart home, with the Video Doorbell being one of those connected devices that everyone wants.

 Use Alexa to view Ring Video: Alexa supports Ring and the Echo Show and Spot (and Fire Tablets with Alexa) can view the Ring video feed.
 Simply install the Ring Skill through the Alexa app to enable linking.
 Then you can ask Alexa to show your Ring Video Doorbell on an Echo Show or similar.

-Answer your door with Echo Show or Echo Spot: A brand new feature, when your doorbell is pressed, you can ask Alexa to answer the door - just say "Alexa, answer the front door" and you'll be able to talk to whoever is at the door.
+Answer your door with Echo Show or Echo Spot: When your doorbell is pressed, you can ask Alexa to answer the door - just say "Alexa, answer the front door" and you'll be able to talk to whoever is at the door.
 If it's not working, try uninstalling the Ring Alexa skill and reinstalling.

 Use Alexa Routines to create custom actions: Ring is now one of the devices supported by Alexa Routines.
 This means you can have Alexa perform particular actions when motion is detected or the doorbell is pressed.
 That might be change a light colour or make a custom announcement.
-You can set them up in your Alexa app.
+You can set them up in your Alexa app, with full instructions here.

 Create custom Ring actions with IFTTT: Ring is also IFTTT compatible, meaning you can link your account and create custom actions with other IFTTT devices or services.
 Custom recipes include lowering your Sonos volume when someone rings the doorbell, pausing your TiVo, or perhaps recording on your Arlo camera - or creating your own recipe.
 You can find all the details here.